TomokiMiyauci/fs/README.md

 const contents = await file.text();
 ```

-This allows operations to be performed on the File System using the File System
+This allows operations to be performed on the local file system using the File
-API.
+System API.

 ### Supported Runtime